Published in

 Annunciation (Fra Angelico) light and value

-3. Colour.
+3. Color.

 Truly, this father gave the most spiritual form of the early basis of the Renaissance.
-And among all his noble works, this painting, defined as Annunciation (Fra Angelico), remained a favourite of many hearts.
+And among all his noble works, this painting, defined as Annunciation (Fra Angelico), remained a favorite of many hearts.
 From the early use of perspective to the use of yellow and golden ochres and the use of bright illuminance throughout the artwork, this painting is not only a symbolic representation of the divine narrative but also a mark of divinity.

 Resources.